 The Dakota K2 is one of the models by Intex that is suitable for a variety of water conditions.
 Thanks to its heavy-duty build and great support, it can handle the ocean, lakes and rivers.
 The seats are also completely removable, so the kayak can be enjoyed by a single, or double paddlers.

 As technology and design advances, inflatable kayaks are becoming more and more popular.
 These products are being sought after by fishermen, adventure lovers, ocean explorers, and people looking for a fun summer toy for the lake.
 This means that they are becoming more widely available.

 If you love being outdoors and having fun on the water, then an inflatable kayak is a great thing to consider.
-Serious paddlers looking for the best in performance will still opt for hardshell kayaks, but this doesn’t mean that the inflatable options aren’t worthwhile.
+Serious paddlers looking for the best in performance will still opt for hardshell version like a Perception kayak, but this doesn’t mean that the inflatable options aren’t worthwhile.
 Inflatable models vary greatly and are available in all kinds of different forms.

 They all offer unique advantages though.
 These include easy transport and travel capabilities, simple storage solutions, and being safe, durable products to have fun with on the water.Today’s inflatable kayaks are tough, durable, and offer a high level of performance.
 If you are considering a new watercraft, then be sure to check these inflatable options out.